 The Online Labour Index (OLI) is the first economic indicator that provides an online gig economy equivalent of conventional labour market statistics.
-It measures the utilization of online labour across countries and occupations by tracking the number of projects and tasks in real time.
+It measures the supply and demand of online freelance labour across countries and occupations by tracking the number of projects and tasks across platforms in real time.

 Using the Online Labour Index